valory-xyz/open-autonomy/docs/advanced_reference/developer_tooling/dev_mode.md

 ## Hardhat instance

 By default the deployment setup only include the agent nodes and the tendermint nodes, but if you want to use a local hardhat deployment as a chain for the ledger connection, you can do so by using the `--use-hardhat` flag.
 This will include a hardhat node as part of the deployment setup.
-The node will be deployed using the `hardhat` as container name, so you will have to modify your service overrides for the ledger connection and set the ledger address to `http://hardhat:8545` to use this instance or export it as the enviroment variable for the ledger address parameter.
+The node will be deployed using the `hardhat` as container name, so you will have to modify your service overrides for the ledger connection and set the ledger address to `http://hardhat:8545` to use this instance or export it as the environment variable for the ledger address parameter.

 ```yaml
 ---